-Bandwidth Commander: Bandwidth Usage Managment
+Bandwidth Commander: Bandwidth Usage Management

 Video killed the radio star.
 Don’t let it kill your broadband business!

 You see it happening.
+Bandwidth usage continues to rise.
 Customers are staying online longer and watching more video.
 It’s not just short clips on YouTube or Facebook anymore.
 It’s full-length TV shows and movies from sites like Hulu, Netflix and Amazon.
 It’s not just a handful of young folks sitting in front of a PC, or the occasional video pioneer streaming to their TV using bleeding-edge technology and duct tape.
 Blu-ray players, gaming consoles and boxes like Roku make it relatively easy now for the average subscriber to watch Internet video on their big-screen TV from their big, comfy couch.
 And let’s not forget about smart TVs.
 That’s not an oxymoron.
 We’re talking about tens of millions of sets shipping this year that can connect to the Internet right out of the box.
 What’s worse, as bandwidth use in your network goes up there is often no corresponding increase in revenue to help pay for more.

 Scary, huh?
 Especially when you don’t have a way to automatically and fairly enforce policies for broadband usage management.
 It’s time to break the cycle.
 It’s time to implement a bandwidth management solution that will help control costs, as well as gain additional revenue from those subscribers using the most of your resources.
 How do you do that?
 Don’t panic.
 We can help.
 ZCorum’s Bandwidth Commander provides the comprehensive reporting, automated customer notifications and dynamic bandwidth policy management needed to put you back in control of your broadband business.
 You’ll be able to implement bandwidth usage management in a “net-neutral” way by fairly enforcing bandwidth usage limits based on your pricing tiers and network use policies, which will reduce costs, improve your overall customer experience, and provide opportunities for more revenue.
 Speaking of more revenue, check out what’s possible with our handy Revenue Calculation Tool.